Smor-1/stock_analysis/README.md

 ![Image](Code_unrefactored.png)

-THis is the refactored code:
+This is the refactored code:

 ![Image](Code_refactored.png)